 The New Zealand Community Trust Chamber Music Contest, run by Chamber Music New Zealand, is the only nationwide chamber music competition for young musicians and composers.

-In November, eight selected young New Zealand composers had their works performed by the NZSO with conductor Tecwyn Evans.
+Selected young New Zealand composers have their works performed by the NZSO.

 Opera lays claim to Sunday evenings from 6 o’clock.

 A monthly web-only feature, podcasting performances by New Zealand artists.